Wife: Madhulika Rawat

 - After passing out from the Indian Military Academy, Dehradun, he was commissioned into the 5th Battalion of 11 Gorkha Rifles, on 16 December 1978; the same unit as his father’s.

-- Soon after his induction into the Indian army as a Second Lieutenant, Mr. Rawat started showing his military skills and went on to have lots of experience in high altitude warfare and spent ten years conducting Counter-insurgency operations.
+- Soon after his induction into the Indian army as a Second Lieutenant, Mr. Rawat started showing his military skills and went on to have lots of experience in high altitude warfare, and he spent ten years conducting Counter-insurgency operations.

 - After being promoted to the rank of Brigadier, he commanded 5 Sector of Rashtriya Rifles in Sopore.